maykowww/maykowww/README.md

 - 🌱 Learning all about **Open Source** and **Software Development**
 - 💬 Ping me about **Reactjs**, **Node.js**, **Go**, **flutter**, **development**
 - 📫 Reach me: [linkedin.com](https://www.linkedin.com/in/maykowvictor)
-- ⚡️ Fun fact: I'm a huge fan of Lord of the Rings